All Episodes

 Even James Taranto, we admire James Taranto terrifically.

-And particularly Trump cited Belgium.
+And particularly, Trump cited Belgium.

-But he did relate the truth of something Trump said as reported with scorn by the New York Times.
+Taranto is not a Trump fan, but he did relate the truth of something Trump said, as reported with scorn by the New York Times.

 Trump argued that Belgium and France had been blighted by the failure of Muslims in these countries to integrate, to assimilate.